Industrial music: 1910s–1960s: Forerunners

 In 1964, John Cale recorded the track "Loop" which consisted solely of audio feedback in a locked groove, it was released in 1966 as a single credited to the Velvet Underground, who were later noted as influential to industrial music.
 AMM, formed in 1965, were later retroactively recognized by AllMusic as precursors to industrial, writing that the "experimentation in sonic assault, noise, and chance sound (including transistor radios)" on their debut album AMMMusic (1967) would "reach the rock fringes in the work of industrial groups like Test Dept".
 Additionally, Cromagnon's album Orgasm (1969) has been cited by AllMusic's Alex Henderson as foreshadowing industrial with the track "Caledonia" resembling "a Ministry or Revolting Cocks recording from 1989".

 Other contemporaneous developments include the work of underground and psychedelic acts such as the Mothers of Invention, Intersystems, Musica Elettronica Viva, Red Krayola, and Fifty Foot Hose.
 In 1968, the Beatles' The White Album incorporated influences from musique concrète on track "Revolution 9", alongside George Harrison's Electronic Sound and John Lennon's avant-garde collaborations with Yoko Ono who had been a part of the New York Fluxus scene.

-Subsequently, Germany's krautrock scene would also be recognized as influential, the 1970 album Klopfzeichen by Kluster recorded in 1969 has been retroactively recognized as an early precursor of industrial music, alongside the early works of kosmische musik band Cluster, which XLR8 magazine described as having "a profound impact on industrial music’s brainier practitioners".
+Subsequently, Germany's krautrock scene would also be recognized as influential, the 1970 album Klopfzeichen by Kluster recorded in 1969 has been retroactively recognized as an early precursor of industrial music, alongside the early works of kosmische musik band Cluster, which XLR8 magazine described as having "a profound impact on industrial music's brainier practitioners".
 Writer Alexei Monroe argues that Kraftwerk were particularly significant in the development of industrial music, as the "first successful artists to incorporate representations of industrial sounds into nonacademic electronic music."

 Additionally, New York band Suicide, formed in 1970, by Alan Vega and Martin Rev, were retroactively described by the Guardian as "equally influential on the industrial music [...] scenes that followed."
-The New York Times retroactively described the American avant-garde band the Residents, who formed in 1966, as having "presaged forms of [...] industrial music".
+The New York Times retroactively described the American avant-garde band the Residents, whose earliest demos date to 1969, as having "presaged forms of [...] industrial music".